Mov305/Mov305/README.md

   }

   static getUp(){
-    let saying = this.feeling.includes(motivated) ?
+    let saying = this.feeling[0] ?
 "Today is a great day" : " I'll make today a great day";
     return saying
-  }

-  adventure() {
-     return this.felling.includes(enthuiasm) ?
-"Let us start a new journey together" : " There is now skip the trip is waiting for ya";
   }
 };
 ```